-- Those with limited English proficiency (LEP) or reading skills - Those with diverse cultural and ethnic backgrounds - The homeless - Individuals with physical and mental disabilities
+- Those with LEP or reading skills. - Those with diverse cultural and ethnic backgrounds. - · The homeless. - Individuals with physical and mental disabilities.

 Providers are required to identify the language needs of members and to provide oral translation, oral interpretation, and sign language services to members.
 To assist providers with this, Aetna Better Health makes its telephonic language interpretation service available to providers to facilitate member interactions.
 These services are free to the member and provider.
 However, if the provider chooses to use another resource for interpretation services other than those provided by the Health Plan, the provider is financially responsible for associated costs.